AiBattleground/NetBotsStarterKit/README.md

-NetBotsClient
+NetBotsStarterKit
 =============

 A Starter Kit For Netbots

 This Solution has everything you need to get started buliding your very own Netbot.
 See the main project [here](https://github.com/Pabreetzio/BotWars) for full details.

-A really dumb sample bot ("Berserker Bot!") is included.

-If you plan to create your Netbot via a DLL, you can safely remove the NetBots.Host project from the solution.
+These two bots are at http://rooturl.com/berserkerbot and http://rooturl.com/randombot.
+Any bots you create will be available at http://rooturl.com/yourBotClassName automatically so long as it implements the IRobot interface.

-Netbots Client code is licensed under the MIT license.
+NetBotsStarterKit code is licensed under the MIT license.
 Code from the referenced Botwars project found in the /core folder is licensed separately by that project.

 ###License (ie, boring legal stuff)